What impacts indoor air quality?

-As many of us are spending more time indoors these days, it is important to consider the quality of our air.
-Air within the home can be polluted, just as air outside the home can be.
-Multiple sources can contribute to this pollution; the Consumer Safety Product Commision mentions these:
+As many of us are spending more time indoors these days, it is important to consider our air quality.
+The air within the home can be polluted, just as the air outside the home can be.
+Multiple sources can contribute to this pollution; the Consumer Safety Product Commission mentions these causes:

 - Pressed wood or other building materials